TABLE OF CONTENTS

 to be related courses approved by the GPC.

-- Two semesters of Chemistry 593 (Frontiers in Chemistry).
+- Two semesters of CHEM 593 (Frontiers in Chemistry).

 - Public presentation of a seminar on the subject of the research project.